Commercial Driver FAQs in Mississippi

 I haul hazardous materials and its time to renew my license.
 Am I required to go through a background and fingerprint check?

 All hazmat drivers must now undergo a fingerprint and background check when obtaining or renewing their CDL.
 You can also take care of this business online through the Transportation and Security Administration.

 Do I need an appointment and my own vehicle to take the driving test?

 Yes.
-You will need to make an appointment at least 2 days in advance to take your CDL driving test.
+You will need to make an appointment to take your CDL driving test.
 Look for the closest driver's license office that offers CDL testing and call to make an appointment.
 You can also schedule an appointment online.